23 Impressive Castles in Berlin (And Nearby)

 Their portraits hang on the walls of its rooms decorated with lavish furnishings, floral wallpapers and gleaming chandeliers.
 Strolling through this Berlin palace gives you an insight of what it may have been like to live in utter luxury during the 18th century.

 Today the palace holds events and concerts and even hosts weddings.
-When you visit the zoo, make time to see the palace as well.
+When you visit the zoo, check out the palace from the outside, and take a break at the cafe to enjoy some cake.

 Bellevue Palace